platform9/openstack-opentracing/README.md

 # Code
 There is only one file which is interesting jaeger_middleware, which provides the middleware.
 Check the test directory for a working example of a distributed tracing example which uses the middleware and uses oslo.* libraries.
 This will give you a good starting point.

+## Build
+Builds are done through travis-ci (see the build link on top of this page).
+Build steps include pip install, but also includes an integration test that starts 3 servers and checks for spans recorded in the jaeger server.

 # Ugly stuff